garrettgman/garrettgman.github.io/foundations.md

 Notice how diabolical this situation can be.
 The individual measurements in each of these samples are correct, and yet the patterns displayed by the measurements do not exist in real life.

 Due to sampling effects, data sets often display patterns that do not exist in real life, which creates a challenge for data scientists.
-As a data science, your main source of evidence for natural laws will be patterns (or descriptions of patterns) that you find in data.
+As a data scientist, your main source of evidence for natural laws will be patterns (or descriptions of patterns) that you find in data.
 Will you be able to tell when your patterns are caused by natural laws and when they are caused by sampling effects?

 In theory, there is no way to use a data set to determine whether the patterns contained in the data exist in real life.
 Or, more precisely, there is no way to determine _with absolute certainty_ whether the patterns exist in real life.